-Despite the increase in gearing, the Group still retains a low gearing ratio of 32.6% as at reporting date.
+Despite the increase in gearing, the Group still retains a low gearing ratio of 30.8% as at reporting date.
 This places the Group in a good position should it need to raise further funding through bank loans or the issue of debt securities.
+In addition, should it be necessary, the Group has identified certain non-operating immovable property that can be disposed of in order to ensure sufficient liquidity within the Group.